AnastasiiaBurkova/GuildEvents_Backend/README.md

 This is the backend part of the project written in Node.js.

 ## Build and deploy the project backend
-After building all the necessary dependencies, clone KIT from git and built it with ant.

 ```
 # Clone the master branch from git